 - Serve Chaler Payesh in room temperature or after refrigerating for an hour or so.

-Ghee is optional however highly recommended as it makes the Payesh rich.
-Also, Ghee helps in preventing burning of the milk.
+- Ghee is optional however highly recommended as it makes the Payesh rich.
+Also, Ghee helps in preventing the burning of the milk.

-As I have used condensed milk which is sweet itself, I have reduced Sugar content.
-If you are not using it increase sugar based on requirement.
+- As I have used condensed milk which is sweet itself, I have reduced sugar content.
+If you are not using it increase sugar based on the requirement.

-Water is the trick in this recipe.
-The more you boil the milk, the more is the taste.
+- Water is the trick in this recipe.
+The more you boil the milk, the more the taste.
 Water is added to increase the cooking time and it increases the flavor as well.